 There are seemingly endless accessories for these units that can be added to accommodate any application regardless of complexity.
 The list includes but is not restricted to front and side mounted auxiliary contacts, plastic and metal enclosures, under voltage trip mechanisms, shunt trips, along with line and load side adapters, just to name a few.

-If you need assistance to determine which manual motor starter is right for you, please give us a call at 800.222.5129 and we can discuss you situation and determine which would bet suit your needs.
+If you need assistance to determine which motor protection unit is right for you, please give us a call at 800.222.5129 and we can discuss your situation and determine which would bet suit your needs.